hargoniX/bachelor/thesis/thesis.typ

     email: "henrik_boeving@genua.de",
     matriculation: "XXX",
     abstract: [
-      This thesis addresses the increasing importance of bug detection in computer systems, focusing specifically on bugs related to the acquisition of data from external sources.
+      This thesis addresses the increasing importance of software fault detection in computer systems, focusing specifically on bugs related to the acquisition of data from external sources.
       The thesis highlights a gap in the existing literature, emphasizing the lack of formally verified network drivers.
-      We propose a method using a model of the target hardware and BMC to prove correct cooperation between a NIC driver and the hardware.
+      We propose a method using a model of the target hardware and @BMC to prove correct cooperation between a @NIC driver and the hardware.
-      The practical viability of the approach is demonstrated by implementing a driver for the Intel 82599 NIC.
+      The practical viability of the approach is demonstrated by implementing a driver for the Intel 82599 @NIC.
-      The driver is then demonstrated to cooperate correctly with a model of the target hardware using the Kani BMC.
+      The driver is then demonstrated to cooperate correctly with a model of the target hardware using the Kani @BMC.
     ],
     paper-size: "a4",
     bibliography-file: "thesis.bib",